Noncollinear Antiferromagnetic Order and Effect of Spin-Orbit Coupling in Spin-1 Honeycomb Lattice

 \section{Discussion}

 In this work, we have proposed an effective spin model including the nearest neighbor Dzyaloshinskii--Moriya interaction to explain the noncollinear magnetic ordered state observed in a non-centrosymmetric honeycomb lattice material Ni$_2$Mo$_3$O$_8$~\cite{nafexp}.
 The reason for introducing the DM interaction is that it favors two neighboring spins to be perpendicular to each other, and competes with the bilinear $\vec{S}_i\cdot\vec{S}_j$ and biquadratic $(\vec{S}_i\cdot\vec{S}_j)^2$ terms, which usually favor two neighboring spins to be collinear (unless the biquadratic term is positive and large, see the discussion around Eq.~(\ref{eq:alpha-opt}), which is however not realized in Ni$_2$Mo$_3$O$_8$).
 We show that without the DM interaction, the purely bilinear, or bilinear-biquadratic model cannot reproduce the non-collinear magnetic order observed in Ni$_2$Mo$_3$O$_8$~\cite{nafexp}.

-We argue that considering the nearest neighbor Dzyaloshinskii--Moriya interaction is sufficient.
-Indeed, it turns out that the symmetry of the distorted honeycomb lattice precludes the next-nearest neighbor DM interaction between two tetrahedral or two octahedral (O) Ni spins lives in the plane which bisect the T-T (O-O) bond and is perpendicular to it.
+We further argue that considering the \textit{nearest neighbor} Dzyaloshinskii--Moriya interaction is sufficient.
+From Moriya's rules, the second-neighbor DM vector between two tetrahedral (T) or two octahedral (O) Ni spins lives in the plane which bisect the T-T (O-O) bond and is perpendicular to it.
 However, in both collinear states and NCAF state, the spins at next-nearest neighbor are collinear.
 As a result, the next-nearest neighbor DM interaction does not affect their MF energies, and gives only a small correction to the linear spin-wave theory.
 It is furthermore difficult to imagine the spins in the same sublattice (T or O) to be noncollinear, given that the crystal field environment and the magnetic anisotropy are the same on the two sites, corroborating the above conclusion that the n.n.n.
 DM interaction, even if present, does not contribute to the energies of the two competing states (N\'eel and NCAF).
-As for the third-neighbor and longer-range interactions, those are expected to be negligible, given the large separation between the magnetic moments.
+As for the third-neighbor and longer-range DM interactions, those are expected to be negligible, given the large separation between the magnetic moments.

 In this work, we also considered the effect of single-ion anisotropy, following the detailed crystal field analysis (see Section~\ref{sec:SIA}).
 Although the crystal field environments on T and O sites are different, it does not lead to noncollinear spin order.
 Moreover, because the crystal-field parameter $\gamma_T\gg\gamma_O$, the T spins prefer to lie close to the $xy$ plane and in the absence of the DM interaction, remain collinear with the O spins.